ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     orbitals lower in energy than the active space are completely occupied and those higher in energy are completely unoccupied.

+**FINDGROUNDDET**
+    Default=false.

+    A parallel FCIMC option.
+If this is on, then if a determinant is found with an energy lower than the energy of the current reference determinant, the energies are rezeroed and the reference changed to the new determinant.
+For a HF basis, this cannot happen, but with rotated orbital may be important.

 **ANNIHILATDISTANCE** [Lambda]
     Default=0.D0